Hi there!

 For camping in Cades Cove, see about the Cades Cove Campground.

 Also see things to do along the way as you drive from Gatlinburg to Cades Cove.
-This includes another waterfall hike that you’ll pass!
+This includes the Laurel Falls Trail that you’ll pass!

 There’s also the big list of things to do in the Smoky Mountains!